 i Corporate residence

-Legal entities are considered as resident in Brazil as long as they have incorporated an entity in the country.
+Legal entities are considered to be resident in Brazil provided that they have incorporated an entity in the country.
 The domicile is defined by the company's headquarters.

 ii Branch or permanent establishment

 In general, foreign companies may not carry out local activities in Brazil except through a registered subsidiary or branch.
 However, these types of entities are not commonly used in Brazil as they require prior approval from federal authorities to be registered.
 Therefore, international investors in almost all situations prefer to incorporate companies in Brazil (S/A or LTDA), as mentioned above.

 On the other hand, there is no definition of 'permanent establishment' for tax purposes in Brazilian law.
 Income tax legislation contains some provisions for special cases, such as the above-mentioned subsidiaries and branches, in addition to commission contracts and direct sales through an agent or representative, but there is no more general definition.
 However, the National Tax Code provides that tax capacity is independent of the regularity of the legal entity, with the presence of an 'economic or professional unit' for the company to be taxed.
 Thus, the Brazilian tax authorities have the option, when identifying corporate economic activity, to tax this activity even if there is no formally established company, including non-resident activity.